Open Source · Apache 2.0

 Terminal

-$ warden policy show
+$ immunity policy show

 Terminal

-$ warden policy validate .prismor-warden/policy.yaml
+$ immunity policy validate .prismor-warden/policy.yaml

 Hooks & Enforcement